 9. If at least 10% of the members of the CIO so request, the Trustees must call a Special General Meeting (SGM).
 If at least 10% of the members of the CIO so request, the Trustees must make a proposal for decision by the members.

 10. Members may nominate individuals to stand for election as Trustees for election 30 days in advance or at an AGM as long as they have the written support of at least two other members and written consent of the individual/s concerned..
 If the number of nominations exceed the limit of Trustee positions a numbered preferential voting system will be used.

 11. Members shall be entitled to speak at an AGM or question Trustees for such length of time as shall be determined by the chair.

-12. Members unable to attend an AGM may vote by proxy by submitting a proxy voting form to the Clerk at least three days before the date of the AGM.
+12. Members unable to attend an AGM may vote by proxy by submitting a proxy voting form to the Manager at least three days before the date of the AGM.

 13. Members may propose a vote of no confidence in any Trustee as long as that proposal has the written support of at least one third of the membership and receives the support of two-thirds of members voting at an AGM or SGM.